Villa Lena

 Grown on-site or sourced locally, the food at Villa Lena is beautifully fresh and full of flavour.
 The set dinner menu changes daily, and a couple of specials offer alternatives if you need them.
 Everything is distinctly Italian, but resident international chefs change on a monthly basis and bring their own individual style to the table.
 Our mushroom risotto flan starter was melt-in-the-mouth delicious, but it was the homemade pasta that really stood out.
 Light and fresh, a simple ricotta ravioli tasted even better when laced with butter, sage and parmigiano.

 Breakfast is a buffet of cold meats and cheeses, fresh bread and cakes.
 For a supplementary cost, guests can order from a small menu of cooked breakfasts (the smashed avocado was worth it).
 Light lunches are available on request, served on the terrace beside the pool; dinner and breakfast are eaten in the light and airy restaurant, which overlooks rolling Tuscan hills.
-If you're staying in the apartments you'll find the kitchenettes useful for whipping up lunches or snacks, likewise in Casetta Bella; the San Michele rooms share a communal kitchen.
+If you're staying in the apartments you'll find the kitchenettes useful for whipping up lunches or snacks; the San Michele rooms share a communal kitchen.
+And both Casetta Bella and Maison Stento have full kitchens.

 Features include: